 The AdminTool includes a tool that enables hiding the server disk drives to prevent users from accessing folders through My Computer or standard Windows dialog boxes.
 On the Security tab, click on "Hide Disk drives" :

-The tool works globally.
+This tool works globally.
 This means that even the administrator will not have a normal access to drives after the settings have been applied.
-On the example below, all drivers have been selected with the "select all" button, which will check all the box corresponding to drives that will be hidden to everybody:
+On the example below, all drivers have been selected with the "select all" button, which will check all the boxes corresponding to drives that will be hidden to everybody:

 If the administrator wants to see these files he must:

-You can find multiple advanced security options if you click on the tab of the same name on the Security tile:
+You can find multiple advanced security options if you click on the Security tile:

 The Administrator can secure the Administrator Tool access by setting a pin code which will be asked at every start:

-The TSplus client generator gives the capability to lock the TSplus client to:
+The TSplus client generator gives the capability, on its Security tab, to lock the TSplus client to: